dcsaorg/DCSA-EBL-Envelope/README.md

 This **_signature_** and the **_hash of the EBL envelope_** are transferred alongside with the  EBL envelope so the receiving party can verify the received EBL envelope.

 #### Transactions
-A transaction inside the eblEnvelope are the representation of the transfer of control (possession + title).
+A transaction inside the eblEnvelope are the representation of the transfer of control of possession.
 Each transaction inside the transactions (list) of the EBL envelope consists of:
 * **instruction** - instruction for processing the transaction: `ISSU` (Issue), `TRNS` (Transfer), `SURR` (Surrender), `AMND` (Amend), `SW2P` (Switch to Paper)
 * **comments** - free text comment for the party receiving the transaction